 According to our Terms of Service, we do not grant any third party groups the right to use the Code.org name or any of the Code.org trademarks, logos, domain names, and other distinctive brand assets without permission.
 You can visit our Brand Assets Usage Policy page for information on how to obtain permission and how to use our brand assets.

-2. Use a "TM" superscript in the most prominent places you mention "Hour of Code", both on your web site and in app descriptions.
+- Use a “®” superscript in the most prominent places you mention "Hour of Code", both on your web site and in app descriptions.

-4. No use of "Hour of Code" in app names.
+- Do not use "Hour of Code" in app names.